 The Root Cause of Autoimmunity

-1. Genetics: There is a strong genetic component to autoimmune diseases.
+1. Genetics: There is a genetic component to autoimmune diseases.
 Certain genes are associated with an increased risk of developing autoimmune conditions.
-However, genetics alone are not sufficient to cause autoimmunity; environmental factors also play a significant role.
+However, genetics alone are not sufficient to cause autoimmunity; environmental factors play a more significant role.

 2. Environmental Triggers: Various environmental factors can trigger or exacerbate autoimmune responses in individuals with a genetic predisposition.
 These triggers may include infections (e.g., viral or bacterial infections), exposure to toxins (e.g., smoking or environmental pollutants), and even certain medications.